MLHale/CYBR8950/projects/undergrad-milestone2.md

-# CYBR4580/8950 Project Milestone 2: Non-trival Deliverable Increment and Research Paper Outline
+# CYBR4580 Project Milestone 2: Prototype Deliverable
 **Total 420 points**

-## Due Date
-March 19th by class time

 **Submit a GitHub repo link to canvas**
-**Add Dr. Hale as a collaborator on your GitHub Repo**

 ## Overview
 This project milestone tasks you with producing your first major deliverable.
 Since every project is different the requirements stated below are as generally applicable as possible.